 Beyond just consumption management, we also need to think about how we could become more responsible citizens in the context of looming limited resources, over and above what is required from us by modern society – which at this stage is not very much, apart from paying our taxes and being good consumers.
 Most likely, the majority of people would logically come to the conclusion that first of all, the basics should be to preserve and cultivate the positive aspects of being human and humane, and that we need to clearly identify what those aspects are.
 Furthermore, that this would be an antidote to the soulless dystopia-utopia we are saddled with due to not having been more discerning with our choices as a collective over time.

-They have remembered where they came from and they know where they are going, and so they remain inside the narrow, fast-moving, clear stream.
+They have remembered where they came from and they know where they are going to, so they keep to the narrow, fast-moving, clear stream part of the stream.
 They are excited, appreciative and relieved about having chosen the clear stream and having rejuvenated their sense of direction.
-The narrow stream has a clear destination.
+The narrow stream has a purposeful direction.
 It is flowing back home.
 The wide polluted stream’s destination is unknown.
-Up ahead, the two streams will diverge and it is best to choose well with which flow we are going to go.
-Once the streams have diverged, it is likely to become increasingly difficult to “jump stream”.
+Up ahead, the two streams will diverge.
+It is best to choose well with which flow we are going to go.
+Once the streams have diverged, it would likely become increasingly difficult to “jump stream”.

 Fortunately, there are many excellent sources to help us remember some of “the basics”.
 These include many books and films from the distant and not-so-distant past, and some from the present too.
 One such film is Groundhog Day, with very fresh and clear reference points for what a transition to some of the intrinsic human qualities might look like, had they remained dormant or under-developed in a person.